phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/README.md

 + TeamCity to build app
 + HockeyApp to store and distribute application builds
 + Appium to write the automation test
-+ React Native to develop the application in
++ ReactNative to develop the application in

 Kobiton is a mobile cloud platform that enables users to perform manual or automated testing on iOS and Android devices.